 30 Warning Signs Your Heart Is Trying to Send You

-Having open sores or ulcers on your feet can be incredibly painful, and they need to be checked by your doctor ASAP—especially if they’re not healing on their own.
-They could be a sign of a specific heart condition called aortoiliac occlusive disease, which is the blockage of the aorta, your body's main blood vessel.
+Having open sores or ulcers on your feet can be incredibly painful, and they need to be checked by your doctor ASAP—as they could be a sign of a heart condition called aortoiliac occlusive disease, which is the blockage of the aorta, your body's main blood vessel.

-According to vascular specialists at NYU Langone Health says this condition could lead to ischemia, a decrease in the supply of blood and oxygen to tissues.
-"Ischemia may cause tissues in the foot to break down, producing open sores, or ulcers,” according to NYU.
-“It may also lead to tissue death, or gangrene, which can result in limb loss without proper treatment."
+According to vascular specialists at NYU Langone Health, this condition can lead to ischemia, a decrease in the supply of blood and oxygen to tissues.
+"Ischemia may cause tissues in the foot to break down, producing open sores, or ulcers," the doctors say.
+"It may also lead to tissue death, or gangrene, which can result in limb loss without proper treatment."
 And for more symptoms to be aware of, here are 23 Unexpected Signs Your Heart Is Unhealthy.

 Muscle cramps happen from time to time—especially during those uphill weekend hikes you love to take.
 But if you experience pain or cramping in your thighs, buttocks, or calves often while simply taking a stroll, you might want to take note.
-According to the University of Pittsburgh Medical Center (UPMC), this can be a sign of aortoiliac occlusive disease, as well.
+According to the University of Pittsburgh Medical Center (UPMC), this can be another sign of aortoiliac occlusive disease.

 Unless you stubbed your toe or your shoes are too tight, there aren't too many things you can blame toe pain on.
-So, if you often experience aches in your toes for no apparent reason and notice coldness or numbness in your legs while resting, this could also be a sign of aortoiliac occlusive disease, the UPMC says.
+So, if you often experience aches in your toes for no apparent reason and notice coldness or numbness in your legs while resting, this could also be yet another sign of aortoiliac occlusive disease, the UPMC says.
 And for other often overlooked signs of potential health problems, check out 23 Subtle Signs of Serious Health Issues.

 It might seem like that jaw pain isn't too serious, but it's also a common heart attack symptom that's rarely talked about.